LM-Ince/lab-website-ince/_members/Krishi.md

 #   twitter: felixcited
 ---

-Krishi is a senior majoring in Neuroscience in the Dean’s Scholars Honors Program.
+Krishi majored in Neuroscience in the Dean’s Scholars Honors Program at UT Austin and is currently at McGovern Medical School.

-Krishi is assessing circadian rhythms in periphery-central nervous system immune crosstalk in the context of aging: using confocal microscopy to quantify microglia and assess their morphology, and developing whole mount immunostaining of meninges.

-Outside of research and academics, he likes to explore Austin, exercise, and enjoy the food scene with his friends.